SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 one value at a time,
 until the comparison finds two values that aren't equal.
+The result of comparing those two values is used as the result of comparing the tuples.
 If all the elements are equal, then the tuples themselves are equal.
 For example: